-Today, we present you 7 master sommelier facts regarding salary, exam costs, and more.
+Today, we present you 7 master sommelier facts, salary, exam costs, and more on that subject.

 You pour your first glass of wine for the night.
 Look deep into its burgundy glow.
 What is it telling you?
 Is it young, old, oaky, sweet, spicy, or rich?
 Does it pair well with a certain meal?
 Should you savor it alone?